primaza/primaza/docs/book/src/entities/servicebinding.md

 ## Specification

-The definition of ServiceBindings can be obtained directly from our [ServiceBinding CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_servicebindings.yaml).
+The definition of ServiceBindings can be obtained directly from [ServiceBinding CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_servicebindings.yaml).

 The ServiceBinding's specification contains the following **required** properties: